spoddarwow/invoice-generation-report/README.md

 # invoice-generation-report

 The objective of this code base is to automate the generation of the invoice based on the excel (XLS/XLSX).
-The utility is build on NodeJS and uses multiple mpm modules to achive the goal (listed below).
+The utility is build on NodeJS and uses multiple mpm modules to achieve the goal (listed below).

 ## NPM Installed